Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Optimal sets of -means for all

+which leads to a contradiction.
+Hence, Case~1 cannot happen, i.e., the only possible case is Case~2, i.e., we can assume that $(a, b)$ and $(c, d)$ lie on the vertical line $x_1=\frac 12$.

-Notice that $0.107491>V_2$, and so the line $x_1=\frac 12$ can not be the boundary of the two points in an optimal set of two-means, in other words, we can assume that the points in an optimal set of two-points lie on a vertical line.
-Let $\ga:=\{(p, b_1), (p, b_2)\}$ be an optimal set of two-means with $b_1\leq b_2$.
-Since the optimal points are the centroids of their own Voronoi regions, we have $\ga\sci \tri$.
+In this case, we have $a=c=\frac 12$, i.e., $\ga=\{(\frac 12, b), (\frac 12, d)\}$.
+Without any loss of generality, we can assume that $b<d$.
+Since the optimal elements are the centroids of their own Voronoi regions, we have $\ga\sci \tri$.
 Moreover, by the properties of centroids, we have